 How to Manage a Ground Transportation Program

-But how good is duty of care strategy and policy if you don’t have visibility into 100% of your employees’ journey?
-Using a booking software that has ground transportation integrated provides visibility for the final leg of the journey – where your travelers are on the ground.
+But how good is a duty of care strategy and policy if you don’t have visibility into 100% of your employees’ journey?
+Using booking software that has integrated mobility options provides visibility into the final leg of the journey, where your travelers are on the ground.

-Ground transportation has become easy to manage.This was not true historically, but now there are technologies, like Deem, available to companies and TMCs that will allow them to manage all categories of ground spend for all levels of travelers on your existing booking platforms.
-This includes taxi, rideshare, shuttle, car rental, luxury chauffeured and black car service and Car and Driver products like National Car and Driver in China and Avis India.
+Ground transportation has become easier to manage.
+There are now technologies, like Deem, available to companies and TMCs that enable managing all categories of ground spend for all levels of travelers on your existing booking platforms.
+This includes ride hail, shuttle, car rental, luxury chauffeured and black car service.
+There are also Car and Driver products like National Car and Driver in China.

-Deem is unique in not only offering all the different ground options mentioned above, but being able to offer them, through our existing integrations, in the managed platforms in which our customers and TMC partners already work.
+Deem is unique in not only offering all the different ground options mentioned above, but using our existing integrations in the managed platforms in which our customers and TMC partners already work.

 Ground transportation and mobility need to be included as an essential part of every company’s policy and travel program.
 Companies that have adopted a strategy around this category have better compliance, happier stakeholders and millions of dollars saved.